- Eczema is a skin condition that causes redness and itching. Symptoms can range from mild to severe.

 - There are different types of eczema.
 The most common is “atopic dermatitis”.
 Many people with food allergies have atopic dermatitis.

 Eczema is a skin disorder that causes itchiness and rash.
-There are different types of eczema.
-The most common is “atopic dermatitis”.
-Flare-ups can be triggered by environmental factors, or may be unknown.
+The most common type is “atopic dermatitis”.
+Flare-ups can be triggered by environmental factors, or unknown causes.
 Severity depends on the individual.
 Some people may have mild itchiness and a few dry patches.
 Others, particularly young children, may have eczema covering much of the body.

 There is currently no cure for eczema.
 Therapy is focused on preventing flare-ups, which can be caused by certain soaps, fabrics and skin products, as well as substances such as chlorine.
 Becoming overheated, or having moisture trapped between clothing and the skin (such as a wet bathing suit) can also be triggers for a flare-up.